sebjwallace/github-widget/README.md

 }
 ```

 Custom styles can be injected into the wigit.
+The values in the styles object literal are the class names that'll be hooked up to wigit.

 ```javascript
 var styles = {